QuackenbushLab/cobra-experiments/README.md

-# COBRA: Higher-order batch correction to preserve network correlation
+# COBRA: High-order correction of persistent batch effects in correlation networks

 Given a gene (co-)expression matrix and a design matrix, COBRA returns a decomposition of the covariance as a linear combination of components, one for each variable in the design matrix.